bmershon/procrustes/README.md

 ### Files

-*ICPView.py* and ICPViewGLUT.py are two GUI implementations designed for looking meshes and animating the **iterative closest points algorithm for Procustes Alignment**.
+*ICPView.py* and ICPViewGLUT.py are two GUI implementations designed for looking at meshes and animating the **iterative closest points algorithm for Procustes Alignment**.
 The second implemention can be used when wxPython doesn't play nicely on Mac operating systems.

-*ICP.py* contains the code written by the student.
+*ICP.py* contains the code written by the student to implement

+- Point Correspondences between point clouds
+- Procustes Alignment
+- and the full iterative closest point algorithm.

 ### Learning Process